Osirium/format_cef/README.md

 protocol (as does CEF itself).
 It is also designed to remain stateless so as to easy to test and use as a building block in larger systems.

-Currently, the library only implements a subset of the permissable CEF extensions that were personally useful.
-I'm very happy to take PRs to extend coverage to the fully valid CEF extension set.

 [CEF]: https://web.archive.org/web/20191001144632/https://community.microfocus.com/dcvta86296/attachments/dcvta86296/connector-documentation/1197/2/CommonEventFormatV25.pdf